 If the subscribed-to resource already has a subscription with this notificationEventType the Hosting CSE shall return the response primitive with an Response Status Code indicating a "BLOCKING_SUBSCRIPTION_ALREADY_EXISTS" error if more than one notification of this type could be sent.

-If there is more than one notificationURI specified, the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.
+If more than one Notification Target is specified in notificationURI , the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.

 If any resource-specific attributes of the <subscription> resource other than eventNotificationCriteria or notificationURI are specified the Hosting CSE shall return the primitive with a Response Status Code indicating a "BAD_REQUEST" error.